 After check in, you will be escorted to a private dressing room where you will undress from your waist up and change in to a gown that opens in the front.
 Your exam will be performed by a mammography-certified, female technologist who will ask you questions to understand your history and/or any problems you may have.
 After entering the exam room and laying down on the table, a small hand held unit called a transducer is gently passed over the area to be examined.
 The sound waves will produce pictures on the monitor.

 You will be asked to undress from the waist up and to wear a gown during the procedure.
-For your convenience and comfort, please wear 2 separate clothing pieces, a top and a bottom, to the exam that day.
+For your convenience and comfort, please wear two separate clothing pieces, a top and a bottom, to the exam that day.

 If you have had a previous mammogram at a facility other than Touchstone Medical Imaging, please let us know so that we may obtain these films.
 It is extremely important for the radiologist to have your prior films for comparison, as it enhances the doctor’s ability to detect a subtle change or small abnormality on your current mammogram.
 Availability of prior films at your appointment also decreases the length of time it takes for you to get your results.